5 Qualities To Look For In A Personal Trainer

 There are many personal training certifications out there, and hiring a certified trainer is absolutely important.
 However, I don’t believe that asking your trainer what certification they hold is the most important question to ask.
 Many of the accredited certification courses out there take three to five months to complete and they ask a lot of challenging questions on the exams that the trainer must satisfactorily complete.
 However, most of them do not include working with an actual in-person instructor to guide them.

-Hands-on training in this field is so crucial during this learning process.
+Hands-on training in this field is crucial during this learning process.
 Nothing is more valuable than working alongside an experienced instructor with actual clients.
 This is the time for trainers in training to shadow, observe, experience supervised practice on a wide variety of people, make mistakes and ask questions, lots and lots of questions in a safe and controlled environment.
 This is also their opportunity to succeed and shine, which builds confidence.

 So, keep in mind, even if they are technically ‘newly certified’, if they have had hands-on training, they will hold a level of quality experience that other trainers will not.
 Important questions to ask are, “How long have you been working with clients?”
 “Why did you become a personal trainer?”
 “What type of exercise do you specialize in and why?”